-Max's turtle, Rex, eats 5 pounds less per week than his turtle, Harry, who is 2 dinches taller.
-Write a function to calculate how much food Harry eats, given the weight of Rex's food.
+Alejahul o wili have to clean up depending off how moch text has eaten.
 Alejandro's rabbit, Rex, poops about 1/5 of what it eats.
-His rabbit hutch is 10 C cubic feet.
-Write a function to figure out how much rabbit poop Alejandro will have to clean up depending on how much Rex has eaten.
-Adrienne's raccoon, Rex, eats 5 more pounds of food each week than her pet 2 squirrel, Lili, who is 7 years older.
-Write a function to determine how much Lili eats in a week, given how much Rex eats.
+His rabbit hutch is 10 cubic feet.
+Write a function to figure out how much rabbit poop 3 C Consume the pounds of food Rex eats and multiply by 5.
+Adrienne's raccoon, Rex, eats 5 more pounds of food each week than her pet squirrel, Lili, who is 7 years older.
+Write a function to determine how 2 B Consume the pounds of food Rex eats and subtract 5. much Lili eats in a week, given how much Rex eats.
 Annie got a new dog, Xavier, that eats about 5 times as much as her little dog, Rex, who is 10 years old.
 She hasn't gotten used to buying enough dogfood for the household yet.
-Write a function that generates an estimate for how many pounds of food Xavier will eat, given the amount of food that Rex usually consumes in the same amount of time.
-Sonsume the pounds of food Rex eats and divide by 5.
-Consume the pounds of food Rex eats and multiply by 5.
-Consume the pounds of food Rex eats and subtract 5.
-Consume the pounds of food Rex eats and add 5.
+Write a function that generates an setimate for how many pounds of food Xavier will eat, given the amount of food that Rex usually consumes in the same amount of time. --- --- -- --

-$Writing \, Examples \, from \, Purpose \, Statements$
+Writing Examples from Purpose Statements